Automation Testing

 SikuliX can help automate anything you see on the screen of your desktop computer running Windows, Mac, or some Linux/Unix.
 SikuliX uses image recognition powered by OpenCV to identify and control GUI components.

-A few years ago, I spoke with the main developer and maintainer of SikuliX, Raimund Hocke, on Episode 40 of my TestTalks podcast.
+Years ago, I spoke with the main developer and maintainer of SikuliX, Raimund Hocke, on Episode 40 of my automation testing podcast.

 After speaking with Raimund, I thought it would be helpful to create a quick video to demonstrate just how easy it is to get started with SikuliX.